Frequently Asked Questions

 Can I Airbnb my home?

-• Limited to 180 days of rentals per year without a Ryokan license
+• Maximum 180 days per year (without a Ryokan license)

-• Must register property and meet safety standards
+• Must register your property and meet fire safety standards

-• Requires a local property manager if not living nearby
+• Requires a local property manager if you don't live nearby

 How do I pay property taxes and set up utilities if I don't live in Japan?